intel/llvm/scripts/YaML.md

   - `altvalue` must be an ISO-C standard identifier.
 If specified, then will be contained within the `#else` conditional block.
   - `ordinal` will be used to override the default order (in which they appear) the typedef appears within its section; `default="1000"`
   - `version` will be used to define the minimum API version in which the typedef will appear; `default="1.0"` This will also affect the order in which the typedef appears within its section and class.
-* A typedef may take the following optional sequence of scalars or scalars to sequences: {`details`}
+* A typedef may take the following optional field which can be a scalar, a sequence of scalars or scalars to sequences: {`details`}
-  - `detail` will be used as the typedef's detailed comment
+  - `details` will be used as the typedef's detailed comment

 <table>
 <tr><th>YaML</th><th>C</th><th>C++</th><th>Python</th></tr>